Christ’s Present Ministry for the Church

 Jeremiah 1:12: “For I watch over my word to perform it.”

 The word of the angel to Mary in Luke 1:37 verifies this: “For no word from God shall be void of power.”
-There isn’t anything that can void (make of none effect, or rob of its verity or strength) this living Word.
+There isn’t anything that can void (make of no effect) this living Word.

 You are depending on that Word.
 Jesus and Word are one.
 “In the beginning was the Word” (John 1:1).
 Jesus was that Word.
 The universe has been brought into being by the Word of God.
 That is the Word that we are depending on.